Nicolaus, California

-Nicolaus is a census-designated place (CDP) in Sutter County, California.
+Nicolaus is a census-designated place (CDP) in Sutter County, California, United States.
 Nicolaus is part of the Yuba City Metropolitan Statistical Area.
 Nicolaus sits at an elevation of 26 ft.
 The 2020 United States census reported Nicolaus's population was 176.

-It is named after Nicolaus Allgeier, local rancher.
+It is named after Nicolaus Allgeier, a local rancher.
 The town's former names included Nicolaus Ferry and Nicolaus' Ranche.